Bill02Chen/Things-related-with-environment/Improve myself/Entrepreneurship.md

 is feasible? is innovative & disruptive? any change in **infrastructure**? come up a prototype? easily copied? (copy does not need to be 100% copy, sometimes maybe 60% is enough)

 when come up idea, think about a space out idea (maybe unrealistic), pull it down.

+case study: plastic to oil

+sell oil, licensing? need to consider resources you have

+as for sell oil, consider mass plant or retail (local) plant (for the recycling process, think about laundry for clean plastic)